-AQA Psychology A Level syllabus (course code - 7182)
+AQA Psychology A level syllabus (course code - 7182)

 The AQA course we follow has a strong scientific and statistical basis, but also requires a strong command of language, and the ability to analyse information critically.
-We therefore recommend candidates have at least a 6 in Double Science, Mathematics, English Language and English Literature.
+We therefore recommend candidates have at least a 6 in Biology (or the Biology component of the double award), Mathematics, English Language and English Literature.

 Psychology is the scientific study of the human brain and behaviour.
 Psychologists attempt to explain why people think, feel or behave in a certain way in order to make predictions about how people will act in the future.
 Psychological research has important implications for society; theories and research are used to inform social policies and are integral to the development of effective treatment programmes and interventions for mental illness.
-It is a very broad subject and the A Level course provides students with an insight into some of the most popular areas of research.
+It is a very broad subject and the A level course provides students with an insight into some of the most popular areas of research.